VC use case

 Overview

-Tradespeople can prove safety and compliance training at the point of site access using verifiable credentials.
+Tradespeople can prove safety and compliance training at the point of site access using Verifiable Credentials.

 Why it matters